Do I have to take vacation time to attend classes?

 How do I cancel my class reservation?

-- Click on the 'Registered' link next to the class you wish to cancel.
+- Locate the class you would like to cancel.

 I’m not able to attend the class for which I registered.
 Should I just not show up?

-No. Please cancel your reservation in TrainingForce no later than 48 hours before your class.
-If after 48 hours please call the Center at 503 418-0273.
+No. Please cancel your reservation in Compass no later than 48 hours before your class.
+If after 48 hours, please call the Center at 503 418-0273.
 Many of our classes are full with waitlists.
 By canceling your reservation, you will open a seat for someone on the waitlist.

 I’m a manager; can I attend your classes?